robertmartin8/udemyML/README.md

 The code is not just the same as Hadelin's, in many cases I have made improvements by using libraries that Hadelin has overlooked (e.g backwards elimination in R).
 I have also included many pictures of plots, some of which are original.

-## Also ontained in this repository
+## Also contained in this repository

 - `Python_vs_R.md`.
 This summarises my opinions on when one should use python or R. For each machine learning model, I make some comments on the ease/quality of implementation in each language, and give a verdict on which languag I would use in future.
 - A 'cool gif' which was my first experiment into fiddling with the parameters.
 The gif shows the effect on the classification plot of varying the penalty parameter in the SVM model.
 I made the gif using an online tool, though the individual images I generated with my own code.